-All Observer data (images, camera and user configuration) remain intact during the upgrade.
+Please note: All Observer data (recordings and configuration) remain intact during the upgrade.

-5.2 Performing a "small update" (e.g. from 4.8.0 to 4.8.1)
+5.2 Performing a "small update" (e.g. from 5.0.0 to 5.0.1)

-There are several ways for upgrading Observer to the newest release:
+There are several ways for updating Observer to the newest release:

-- Directly from Observer installation DVD in the locally connected DVD-ROM drive - Via LAN from an MS Windows computer with a shared DVD-ROM drive and the Observer installation DVD-ROM loaded, or a shared folder with the contents of the installation DVD - Via the web from an HTTP server and containing the contents of the Observer installation DVD
+- Directly from locally connected Observer installation DVD or USB drive. - Via LAN from an MS Windows computer with a shared DVD-ROM drive and the Observer installation DVD-ROM loaded, or a shared folder with the contents of the installation DVD - Via the web from an HTTP server and containing the contents of the Observer installation DVD